-- 1 July 2021 to 30 September 2021 92% - o 1 October 2021 to 31 December 2021 81% - 1 January 2022 to 31 March 2022 86% - The Plan has a target of achieving at least 95% of core administration processes meeting agreed SLAs.
-The Trustees have noted that performance against the agreed SLAs is below target and the Trustees have asked Aegon for details of steps they are taking to improve the service levels and the following have been noted by Aegon: - Investing significantly in people through increasing salaries, incentives and creating more job flexibility with a work/life return to office at 40% with attrition returning to expected levels during Q1 2022 - Creating capacity within teams to add resilience in the resource models with a 15% increase in headcount (23 additional vacancies) as well as hiring an additional five roles to allow for any future attrition - In Q1 2022, onboarded 24 new recruits with 14 due to join and six open vacancies across customer contact and administration - A single contact centre is allowing flexibility to target resource as needed. - Accredited agent support from TargetPlan administration teams ensuring a balance between customer calls and financially critical work to minimise detriment.

-- 70% of calls received are low complexity so there is a team supporting these calls arranging for a hand-off or call-back for the more complex enquiries to support members. - Focus on reducing outstanding work position and stabilising service levels whilst moving forwards with developments: - Service recovery continues as Aegon onboard and accredit new colleagues.
+- The Plan has a target of achieving at least 95% of core administration processes meeting agreed SLAs.
+The Trustees noted that performance against the agreed SLAs was below target in the latter part of 2021 and, at that time and over the following months, the Trustees requested details from Aegon of steps they were taking to improve the service levels and the following information provided by Aegon during that period was noted by the Trustees: - Investing significantly in people through increasing salaries, incentives and creating more job flexibility with a work/life return to office at 40% with attrition returning to expected levels during Q1 2022. - Creating capacity within teams to add resilience in the resource models with a 15% increase in headcount (23 additional vacancies) as well as hiring an additional five roles to allow for any future attrition. - o In Q1 2022, onboarded 24 new recruits with 14 due to join and six open vacancies across customer contact and administration. - o A single contact centre is allowing flexibility to target resource as needed. - Accredited agent support from TargetPlan administration teams ensuring a balance between customer calls and financially critical work to minimise detriment. - o 70% of calls received are low complexity so there is a team supporting these calls arranging for a hand-off or call-back for the more complex enquiries to support members. - Focus on reducing outstanding work position and stabilising service levels whilst moving forwards with developments. - Service recovery continues as Aegon onboard and accredit new colleagues.
 Outstanding work position is improving to support the number of customer days.
 However, this will have a detrimental impact initially on overall service level results for Q2 2022 as Aegon clear down further all breached items. - Customer journey mapping for bereavements with suggestions/ initiatives in place to enhance the experience and introduce bereavement case handlers later in 2022. - Managed Transfer Team to support the end-to-end journey when transferring assets into an Account which will be up and running in June 2022. - As with many customer contact teams across all industries Aegon have seen significant turnover of staff over the course of the pandemic and, combined with a very competitive job market, this has impacted Aegon's customer contact roles the hardest with approximately 30% loss across the team. - Aegon have focused on an intensive recruitment drive attending local job fairs, targeting broader candidate markets, offering part time roles and increased incentives for introducing friends and family.
 Although Aegon have made some strong progress in filling majority of vacancies, the service is still not where Aegon want it to be.
 Aegon now have the majority of these roles filled and Aegon have the successful candidates going through onboarding now with the remaining positions being interviewed for.